cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="#postgresql-cnpg-io-v1-ServiceSelectorType"><i>ServiceSelectorType</i></a>
 </td>
 <td>
-   <p>SelectorType specifies the type of service.
+   <p>SelectorType specifies the type of selectors that the service will have.
 Valid values are &quot;rw&quot;, &quot;r&quot;, and &quot;ro&quot;, representing read-write, read, and read-only services.</p>
 </td>
 </tr>